Human Resources Management (HRM) Stream

 |Level 3||Level 3||Level 3||Level 2||Level 3||Level 3|

-- Besides Category A elective subjects, Mathematics extended modules (M1/M2) and “other languages” (at grade E or above) can also be used to meet the elective requirement.
+- Unspecified electives my include Category A elective subjects, Mathematics extended modules (M1/M2) and Category C other language subjects (at grade E or above).
 If students take both M1 and M2, they are counted as one subject only.

-- Applied Learning subjects are not counted as elective subjects.
+- Applied Learning (ApL) subjects are not counted as elective subjects.

 Summer Internship Programme

 Participation in the summer internship programme helps our students to develop and strengthen their business and work skills through practical work experience with organisations in Hong Kong.
 These experiences help to enhance our students' competitiveness in the job market, and increase their qualifications for employment upon graduation.
-Since the summer of 2016, the MGT Summer Internship programme has been a major election credit-bearing course for HRM, IB and MGMT majors.
+Since the summer of 2016, the MGT Summer Internship programme has become a major elective credit-bearing course for both HRM and SIM majors.